The Importance of School Attendance

 We are aware that there are occasions when your child will be able to not attend school.
 On these occasions we would appreciate it if you would let school know.

-You can contact the school office on 01422 352856, complete the absence form on the left hand side or send a text message with your child's name and a brief description of why your child is absent to 07799 873 391.
+You can contact the school office on 01422 352856, complete the absence form on the left hand side.
 School may contact you if we need further information.